Nelyah/bee/README.md

 - [ ] Improve Task Info with printing to a table instead of regular print
 - [ ] Views (show potentially multiple reports in a single view)
 - [ ] Recurring tasks
+    - A task can recur:
+        - time OR duration, on a set schedule
+            - every <duration>
+            - on list(day of month), on list(day of week), on list(day of year)
+        - time OR duration after an event
+            - 1 day after X is done, Monday after X is done
 - [ ] Contexts
 - [ ] Descriptions
 - [ ] Priority